 Anthony Dick's practice focuses on constitutional, appellate, and complex civil litigation, with a particular focus on challenges to government regulation.
-He has successfully briefed several cases in the U.S. Supreme Court and has successfully argued cases in multiple U.S. Courts of Appeals, including the Sixth, Seventh, and Ninth Circuits.
+He has successfully briefed several cases in the U.S. Supreme Court and has argued cases in multiple U.S. Courts of Appeals, including the Fourth, Sixth, Seventh, and Ninth Circuits.

 Anthony has worked on several high-profile First Amendment matters, including those involving free speech and Anti-SLAPP laws.
 His constitutional experience also includes representing the City of Detroit regarding the constitutional issues involved in reducing its public pension obligations in the largest municipal bankruptcy in history.